ericsonga/APCSAReview/_sources/Unit2-Using-Objects/topic-2-6-strings.rst

 	single: java.lang
 	pair: package; java.lang

 The code above will first print ``class java.lang.String`` since ``greeting`` was created by the ``String`` class.
 The full name for the ``String`` class is ``java.lang.String``.
 The ``java.lang`` part is the **package** name.
 Every class in the Java language is in a package and the standard classes like ``String`` are in the ``java.lang`` package.
-Every object in Java contains a reference to the class that created it.
-Also, every class contains a reference to its **parent** class.
+Every object in Java knows the class that created it.
+Also, every class knows its **parent** class.
 Yes, a class can have a parent class, just as people have parents.
 But, in Java a class can only have one parent.
 A class can ``inherit`` object fields and methods from a parent class, just like you might inherit musical ability from a parent.
 The fourth line will print ``class java.lang.Object`` because the parent class (**superclass**) of the String class is the Object class.
 All classes in Java inherit from the Object class at some point in their ancestry.

 .. figure:: Figures/stringObject.png
     :width: 500px